Step aside Fakin' Bacon; Seitan is our favorite new meat substitute.

 Most of the time, seitan comes pre-cooked- it simply needs to be heated so that it’s the same temperature as the rest of your food.

 If you’re looking to spice up your vegetarian meal, seitan tastes great marinated, fried, sautéed, grilled or baked.
-You can throw it in a sandwich, taco or stuffed pepper, and is absolutely perfect when added to any of our soups and chilis, too!
-We’re thinking it will be perfect for our spicy tortilla soup tonight…
+You can throw it in a burger, taco, vegan lentil bolognese, or sweet and spicy noodles, and is absolutely perfect when added to any of our soups and chilis, too!
+We’re thinking it will be perfect for our spicy split pea soup tonight…

 Are you a total newbie to the world of meat substitutes?
 Don’t worry!
 Luckily, it’s really hard to mess this one up, so feel free to get creative next time you bust out your seitan.